JeppW/friedbase/README.md

-# friedbase
+# friedbase.sh
-Simple bash script to grep for Firebase URLs in decompiled APKs and check for open databases
+Simple bash script to grep for Firebase URLs in decompiled APKs and check for open databases.

+Usage: ./friedbase.sh [dir]